SonyCSLParis/audio-metrics/README.md

 print(metrics.evaluate(candidate))
 ```

-### Accompaniment Prompt Adherence

-The Accompaniment Prompt Adherence metric takes pairs of audio samples (mix, and
-accompaniment, respectively), and computes how well mixes and accompaniments fit
-together, given a background set of (mix,accompaniment) pairs.
-The following
-example shows how to compute the Accompaniment Prompt Adherence metric:

-## Notes
+When computing APA the reference and candidate sets must be pairs of context and
+stem.
+Note that when FAD and/or PRDC are computed as additional metrics, these
+are only computed for the stems (the contexts are ignored for these metrics).

 ## Citation

-For more information on the audio prompt adherence metric, and to cite this work, please use:
+To cite this work, please use:

 >  M. Grachten and J. Nistal.
 (2025).
 Accompaniment Prompt Adherence: A Measure for Evaluating Music Accompaniment Systems.
 Proceedings of the International Conference on Acoustics, Speech, and Signal Processing.
 IEEE.
 Hyderabad, India.